CS5520FeinbergFall2023/group-project-group-5/README.md

     - Calculate pixel[r,g,b] + pixel[r',g',b']

 - public RGBPixel max()
-    -  Calculate the max value among all channels of the pixel and get a pixel with all channels this value.
+    -  Calculate the max value among all channelsMap of the pixel and get a pixel with all channelsMap this value.

 - public RGBPixel avg()
-    -  Calculate the average value among all channels of the pixel and get a pixel with all channels this value.
+    -  Calculate the average value among all channelsMap of the pixel and get a pixel with all channelsMap this value.

 - public int getRed()
     - Get the value of the red channel by getting from the EnumMap.